santhoshvai/Android_Notes/SQLITE_USAGE/4_ContentProvider.md

 * Use the `sURIMatcher` to switch on the type of URI
 * Each response from this function will return a cursor that correspons to the incoming query as defined by the URI.
 * Setting the `notification URI` of the cursor to the one that was passed causes the cursor to *register a content observer*, to watch for changes that happen to that URI and any of its descendants.
 This allows the content provider to easily tell the UI when the cursor changes, on operations like database insert or update.
-* `SQLiteQueryBuilder` is a helper to compose SQL.
-They are used when we need to create joins, unions etc. If there is only one table then use `SQLiteDatabase.query()`.
-Because querybuilder uses an extra object.
-We miust use it only when needed.
-[Source](http://stackoverflow.com/questions/17230049/sqlitequerybuilder-query-vs-sqlitedatabase-query)

 ``` java
     private static final SQLiteQueryBuilder sWeatherByLocationSettingQueryBuilder;